personalrobotics/pr_behavior_tree/README.md

 **Suspending and Resuming**

 In addition to ticking, `Acts` can be suspended or resumed.
 An act can override `suspend` and `resume` to do tasks whenever an act has been temporarily put on hold.
 Sequential acts `suspend` only the current child, while parallel acts `suspend` all children.

+**A Note on Parallelism**

+Since `Acts` are *coroutines* and not *threads*, they are never truly run in parallel, and thus can't take advantage of multicore processing.
+But for the most part, they eliminate the need for threading constructs such as locks.
+The order of executation is also *deterministic*.
+It is given by the order of the children in each parallel subtree.
+For instance, in the example above, we had `Parallel([Sequence([1, 2]), Sequence([3, 4])])` as the tree.
+The update order is deterministic; it is always a breadth-first traversal of the tree -- `1, 3, 2, 4`.